 - Once you’ve found the right people, make sure they're clear on how and when to engage with prospects, so connections can be made and followed up on.
 It may be helpful to provide general talking points and facts about your company that they can share with candidates.

 Step 1: Add your Advocates to Handshake

-When inviting users to join your company on Handshake as Advocates, make sure to select the role of Advocate from the role dropdown.
+When inviting users to join your company on Handshake as an Advocate, make sure to select the Advocate role from the role dropdown.

-Once they create a profile, they’ll automatically connect with your company on Handshake with the proper role and permissions.
+Once they create a profile, they'll automatically connect with your company on Handshake with the Advocate role.
 Learn more about Employer Role Types: Advocate.

-- Make sure you advise Advocates to fill out their profile (Photo, Bio, and Title), as students will be looking to them for guidance.
+- Advise Advocates to fill out their profile (Photo, Bio, and Title), as students will be looking to them for guidance and advice.

 Step 2.
 Tag Advocates in Campaigns

 Click the downright arrow to the far right of the Related teammate field to select the Advocate.